FitX/gymx-ui/src/components/gymx-app-layout/readme.md

 The component uses CSS Custom Properties for flexibility:

-- **--app-layout-inline-padding:** Defines horizontal padding for sections.
+- **--gymx-app-layout-inline-padding:** Defines horizontal padding for sections.
-- **--app-layout-block-padding:** Defines vertical padding for sections.
+- **--gymx-app-layout-block-padding:** Defines vertical padding for sections.
-- **--app-layout-grid-template-areas:** Defines the layout of sections in the grid.
+- **--gymx-app-layout-grid-template-areas:** Defines the layout of sections in the grid.

 ## Additional Features: